Adversarial Multiple Access Channels with Individual Injection Rates: Two Algorithms of Small Latency

-Now we explain in detail how algorithm \CCU\ operates.
+Now we explain in detail how algorithm \textsc{Cycle-Col\-li\-sion-Update} operates.
 The two threads, main and update, start simultaneously.
-They work concurrently, unless stated otherwise, for instance when the main thread is paused for upgrading shares.
+They work concurrently, unless stated otherwise, for example when the main thread is paused for upgrading shares.

-The main thread uses the lists~$D$, similarly as the main thread of algorithm \SCU.
+The main thread uses the lists~$D$, similarly as the main thread of algorithm \textsc{Search-Col\-li\-sion-Update}.
 This means that a node~$i$ that has a~$1$ as a current entry in its list~$D_i$ in a round transmits if it has a packet.
 The update thread uses a separate list of the names of all the nodes ordered in a circular order.
 It is represented by a copy in each station, with a main pointer associated with it.
 A node that is current on this list is referred to as \emph{current for update}.
 A node transmits in this round when the following is satisfied: the node is current for update, it considers itself underestimated, and it has a pending packet.

 The feedback from the channel after a transmission by a node current for update can be of two kinds: either a collision or a packet heard.
 We consider each of them next.

 If the message is heard then the transmitting node turns \emph{persistent}, which means in will transmit a packet in every subsequent round, as long as it has pending packets.
 Simultaneously, the main pointer on the circular list is advanced so that the next node becomes current for update; such an advance of this pointer occurs in each round until a collision is heard.
 A node that is persistent turns back to non-persistent when either its queue becomes empty or when a collision occurs or when the node becomes current for update again.